Karimula Barkalaev: Mixed martial arts career

-On February 8, 2001, Barkalaev competed in the Shidokan Jitsu – Warriors 1 Tournament in Kuwait.
+On 8 February 2001, Barkalaev competed in the Shidokan Jitsu – Warriors 1 Tournament in Kuwait.
 He faced Dave Menne in the finals and lost by unanimous decision after referee, John McCarthy deducted a point for grabbing the cage.
 After the fight, he complained how the event was unfair since the referee, as well as all three judges were from the U.S.

 Since that tournament, Barkalaev has not participated in any MMA bouts.
 He has stated there was a lack of financial incentive and interest in continuing.

 Professional grappling career

 In 1998, Barkalaev competed in the inaugural tournament of the ADCC World Championship.
 He defeated Carlos Lopez, Toby Imada and Igor Yakimov to reach the finals of the −88 kg division.
 In the finals he lost to Rodrigo Gracie on points after a 30-minute bout.

 In 1999, Barkalaev returned to compete in the 1999 ADCC World Championship.
 He defeated Renato Verissimo, Amaury Bitetti and Egan Inoue all by points.
 In the finals he faced Belarusian wrestler, Aleksandr Savko where he won on points and became champion of the −88 kg division.

 In 2000, Barkalaev moved up in weight class to compete in the −99 kg division of the 2000 ADCC World Championship.
 He defeated Nino Schembri and faced Ricardo Arona in the semi-finals.
 The match between the two eventually became a brawl and Arona won due to points.
-At the time, Barkalaev was an instructor in Abu Dhabi and a representative of the local Sheikh.
+At the time, Barkalaev was an instructor in Abu Dhabi and a representative of a local Sheikh.
 His action offended the Sheikh who asked for Barkalaev's arrest.
 After the match, Barkalaev was escorted off the mat and spent a week in prison.
 He was eventually released by the Sheikh and has stated he wanted to have a rematch with Arona under MMA rules.
-Barkalaev has not participated in any ADCC World Championships since.
+Barkalaev has not returned to the UAE since.

 Personal life

-Barkalaev currently works as a director for Dagpotrebsoyuz which is the Consumers' Union of Dagestan.
+As of 2023, Barkalaev works as a director for Dagpotrebsoyuz which is the Consumers' Union of Dagestan.

-He currently teaches his skills to young people and can be found at the Ali Aliyev Sport Complex which he was previously in charge of for five years.
+He teaches his skills to young people and can be found at the Ali Aliyev Sport Complex which he was previously in charge of for five years.

 Barkalaev graduated from business school in 2003.
 He was nominated by the Russian All-People's Union to stand in for the People's Assembly of the Republic of Dagestan although he dropped out after registration.